Akron, Ohio, USA

 Line 2 of the Akron Light Metro is a 9.0 km light metro service on a North-South alignment.
 It runs from Chapel Hill Shopping Center in the north to Summit Lake in the south via Downtown Akron, serving 14 stations.

-The line has a station spacing of 602 meters.
+The line has an average station spacing of 602 meters.
 The station at University Ave and Lock 3 Park is close to the others but serves a number of destinations.